boto/botoflow/docs/source/concepts.rst

 ---------------------------------------------

 Workflow executions can take input at the start and produce output on completion.
 The input data can be provided by passing arguments when calling the workflow entry point method.
 Similarly, data can be passed to activities when calling the activity method.
-The return value of an activity method is returned to the caller through the :py:class:`~botoflow.core.future.Future`. botoflow takes care of marshaling the data across the wire using a component called DataConverter.
+The return value of an activity method is returned to the caller through the :py:class:`~botoflow.core.future.Future`.
+Botoflow takes care of marshaling the data across the wire using a component called DataConverter.
 The default :py:class:`~botoflow.data_converter.json_data_converter.JSONDataConverter` used by the framework is based on simplejson and pickle concepts.